People with high self-awareness are 36% more likely to make good decisions, and 30% more likely to manage conflict well.

-I'm excited to merge my consultancy with HueLife, a human capital firm that helps organizations, teams and communities engage, collaborate, innovate and change for the greater good.
+I'm excited to partner my consultancy with HueLife, a human capital firm that helps organizations, teams and communities engage, collaborate, innovate and change for the greater good.

 Hue stands for human understanding and engagement, essential elements for high-performing environments... and yet these can elude even the best of us during times of change, uncertainty and conflict.